Josys SaaS Management Platform Achieves SOC 2 Type 2 Certification

-PALO ALTO, Calif., May 9, 2024 /PRNewswire/ -- Josys, the SaaS and device management platform that simplifies how IT works, is proud to announce that it has achieved SOC 2 Type 2 certification.
+PALO ALTO, Calif. and SINGAPORE, May 9, 2024 /PRNewswire/ -- Josys, the SaaS and device management platform that simplifies how IT works, is proud to announce that it has achieved SOC 2 Type 2 certification.
 This certification affirms Josys' commitment to maintaining the highest standards of data security, confidentiality, and compliance within its operations.

 Earning a SOC 2 Type 2 certification is a significant milestone for Josys and underscores the company's dedication to ensuring the utmost protection of customer information.
 This certification provides assurance to Josys' customers and partners that their data is handled with the highest level of security.